saviour123/letsmapdc/README.md

-## what3words Demo - Devcongress MeetUP
+## what3words and maps Demo - Devcongress MeetUP

-Google is a giant, but i can also be a giant in my hood.
-Guess what, build your map with opensource tools.
-[OSM](http://www.openstreetmap.org) or your own basemap, open geocoders: Nominatim.
-Mapping Libraries: [http://leafletjs.com/](http://leafletjs.com/)
+what3words is location addressing system for the world, whats new?
+It assigns unique 3words to every 3x3 meter grids.
+Its an addressing system everyone should know.
+Countries are rapidly adopting it and every developer thinking about location should also think 3words, maybe for the future.

+The package includes a simple geocoding, search and return what3words.
+The basemap is [OSM](http://www.openstreetmap.org), open geocoders: Nominatim.
+Mapping Libraries: [http://leafletjs.com/](http://leafletjs.com/) and with love from [what3words](http://www.what3words.com)

-TOOLS
+### TOOLS
 * [Python](https://docs.python.org/3/)
 * [Flask](http://flask.pocoo.org/)
 * Leafletjs